skupperproject/skupper/cmd/bootstrap/PROVIDED_CERTIFICATES.md

 it will generate a static link for each of the entries, so that they can be distributed to the appropriate client sites for site linking.

-The expected names for the server and client certificate pairs, is determined based on the values of `RouterAccess.spec.tlsCredentials` (optional field), or `RouterAccess.name` (default).
+The expected directory names for the server and client certificates, is determined based on the values of `RouterAccess.spec.tlsCredentials` (optional field), or `RouterAccess.name` (default).

-Supposing the value of `RouterAccess.spec.tlsCredentials` or `RouterAccess.name` (when the tlsCredentials field is omitted) is `my-router-access`, then the following structure, for server and client certificates, can be provided:
+Supposing the value of `RouterAccess.spec.tlsCredentials` or `RouterAccess.name` (when the tlsCredentials field is omitted) is `my-router-access`, then the following structure, for server and client certificates, must be provided:

 ```shell
 ${HOME}/.local/share/skupper/namespaces/default/input/certificates/